Come and join us. Quilting is fun!

 “We meet on the second Monday of the month at the Nix Center.
 It’s a small group, but we learn so much from each other and it’s a great source of encouragement and suggestions.”

-Before settling in Fairhope, Thompson grew up in Minnesota, attended Carthage College in Washington, where she met and married her husband, Ken, raised a family, and taught high school English for 36 years.
+Before settling in Fairhope, Thompson grew up in Minnesota, attended Carthage College in Wisconsin, where she met and married her husband, Ken, raised a family, and taught high school English for 36 years.
 After retiring, she and Ken discovered Fairhope by way of Pensacola, and it is in Fairhope that they plan to stay.

 “We love living on the Eastern Shore in Fairhope,” Thompson said.
 “We love the flowers, live oaks and magnolias, the parks on the water, sunsets on the bay, the variety of interesting neighborhoods, the warm winters, the great places to walk and bike, the friendly people, and not having to deal with big city traffic.
 This is our home, and we hope to convince the rest of our family to join us someday.”